Content that Clicks, Test Your Vocab & My Take on Olympic Gold

 4 Steps for Creating Click-Worthy Content, Every Time

 Taking the plunge can be scary — but it’s an absolute must for creating great content.
 You may ask, what about providing context?
 Setting the scene?
 Nope.
 Resist the urge.
 Your first few words need to grab attention and clearly spell out what your reader will be getting out of your article, social post, or site page.
 Of course, this is far easier said than done.
 That’s why there’s a well-known journalistic axiom that implores writers not to “bury the lead.”
 Or is it lede?
 (That’s a question for another day.)
 I want to reassure you that this struggle is normal, natural and literally happens to everyone.
-It’s been happening to me on a daily for decades.
+It’s been happening to me on the daily for decades.
 So don’t fight it.
 Name it, know it, embrace it.
 And then, correct it.

 Step #1: Give Yourself Permission to Write a Horrible First Draft